Updated: Feb 9

 Read the terms and conditions and accept them if you agree.

-You will be logged into your account and will be able to see all your previous applications and permits (if any).
-Next, scroll down and you will see the Apply to come to Canada option.
+You will be logged into your account and can see all your previous applications and permits (if any).
+Next, scroll down and see the Apply to come to Canada option.

 9. Find out if you are eligible to apply.

 Once you click on Express Entry (EE), you will complete a checklist to see if you are eligible to apply for it.